Djhayes72195/Political-Affiliation-with-BERT/README.md

 # Political-Affiliation-with-BERT

 Uploaded for safekeeping.
 The code here was used to train a BERT model to classify politicians by party affiliation.
-The data that we used is not included here.
-More data could be generated with the data processing notebook here, but you would need your own bearer token.
+The data we used to train our model is included in test_party_IDs.csv.
 The logistic model was included as a record, but classifytweets.py, which uses a linear neural network classifier, is what we found the most success with.
 We achieve around 86% accuracy with this method.

 Plans for the future: